GuptaSiddhant/recanvas/README.md

 Alone, imperative canvas is very difficult to work with, so this library provides `React` components to abstract the canvas methods.
-Furthermore, it uses `yoga-layout` to layout the components, so the canvas can be created with same principles of a flexbox.
+Furthermore, it uses `yoga-layout` to layout the components, so the canvas can be created with same principles of a flex-box.

 ## Installation